-second, to the Class 2B-1 and Class 2B-1H Reference Tranches, pari passu based on their Class Notional Amounts after allocation of the Senior Reduction Amount and Subordinate Reduction Amount;
+second, to the Class 1B-1 and Class 1B-1H Reference Tranches, pari passu based on their Class Notional Amounts after allocation of the Senior Reduction Amount and Subordinate Reduction Amount;

-third, to the Class 2M-2C and Class 2M-CH Reference Tranches, pari passu based on their Class Notional Amounts after allocation of the Senior Reduction Amount and Subordinate Reduction Amount;
+third, to the Class 1M-2C and Class 1M-CH Reference Tranches, pari passu based on their Class Notional Amounts after allocation of the Senior Reduction Amount and Subordinate Reduction Amount;

-fourth, to the Class 2M-2B and Class 2M-BH Reference Tranches, pari passu based on their Class Notional Amounts after allocation of the Senior Reduction Amount and Subordinate Reduction Amount;
+fourth, to the Class 1M-2B and Class 1M-BH Reference Tranches, pari passu based on their Class Notional Amounts after allocation of the Senior Reduction Amount and Subordinate Reduction Amount;

-fifth, to the Class 2M-2A and Class 2M-AH Reference Tranches, pari passu based on their Class Notional Amounts after allocation of the Senior Reduction Amount and Subordinate Reduction Amount;
+fifth, to the Class 1M-2A and Class 1M-AH Reference Tranches, pari passu based on their Class Notional Amounts after allocation of the Senior Reduction Amount and Subordinate Reduction Amount;

-sixth, to the Class 2M-1 and Class 2M-1H Reference Tranches, pari passu based on their Class Notional Amounts after allocation of the Senior Reduction Amount and Subordinate Reduction Amount; and seventh, to the Class 2A-H Reference Tranche (up to the amount of any remaining unallocated Tranche Write-down Amounts less the amount attributable to clause (d) of the definition of "Principal Loss Amount");
+sixth, to the Class 1M-1 and Class 1M-1H Reference Tranches, pari passu based on their Class Notional Amounts after allocation of the Senior Reduction Amount and Subordinate Reduction Amount; and seventh, to the Class 1A-H Reference Tranche (up to the amount of any remaining unallocated Tranche Write-down Amounts less the amount attributable to clause (d) of the definition of "Principal Loss Amount");

 in each case until the Class Notional Amount of each such Class is reduced to zero.
-Any Tranche Write-down Amounts allocated to the Class 2M-1, Class 2M-2A, Class 2M-2B, Class 2M-2C or Class 2B-1 Reference Tranche will result in a corresponding decrease in the Class Principal Balance of the Class 2M-1, Class 2M-2A, Class 2M-2B, Class 2M-2C or Class 2B-1 Notes, as applicable (without regard to any exchanges of Exchangeable Notes for RCR Notes for such Payment Date).
+Any Tranche Write-down Amounts allocated to the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C or Class 1B-1 Reference Tranche will result in a corresponding decrease in the Class Principal Balance of the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C or Class 1B-1 Notes, as applicable (without regard to any exchanges of Exchangeable Notes for RCR Notes for such Payment Date).
 If any RCR Notes are held by Holders, any Tranche Write-down Amount that is allocable to the related Exchangeable Notes will be allocated to decrease the Class Principal Balance or Class Notional Amount, as applicable, of the RCR Notes.
 Any such allocations will result, in turn, in investment losses to the Noteholders.
-Similarly, Modification Loss Amounts may be allocated to the Class 2M-1, Class 2M-2A, Class 2M-2B, Class 2M-2C or Class 2B-1 Reference Tranche as described under "Description of the Notes-Hypothetical Structure and Calculations with Respect to the Reference Tranches-Allocation of Modification Loss Amount" and will result in a corresponding reduction of the Interest Payment Amount of the Class 2M-1, Class 2M-2A, Class 2M-2B, Class 2M-2C or Class 2B-1 Notes, as applicable.
+Moreover, since the Minimum Credit Enhancement Test is not satisfied on the Closing Date, any reductions in the Class 1B-2H Reference Tranche, Class 1B-1 and Class 1B-1H Reference Tranches, Class 1M-2C and Class 1M-CH Reference Tranches, Class 1M-2B and Class 1M-BH Reference Tranches, Class 1M-2A and Class 1M-AH Reference Tranches or Class 1M-1 and Class 1M-1H Reference Tranches may further delay the Subordinate Percentage from meeting the related Minimum Credit Enhancement Test and thus further delay the allocation of certain payments of principal to the Notes.
+Similarly, Modification Loss Amounts may be allocated to the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C or Class 1B-1 Reference Tranche as described under "Description of the Notes-Hypothetical Structure and Calculations with Respect to the Reference Tranches- Allocation of Modification Loss Amount" and will result in a corresponding reduction of the Interest Payment Amount of the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C or Class 1B-1 Notes, as applicable.
 If any RCR Notes are held by Holders, any Modification Loss Amount that is allocable to the related Exchangeable Notes will be allocated to decrease the Class Principal Balance or Class Notional Amount, as applicable, of the RCR Notes.
 As such: